Can You Sue for a Minor Dog Bite?

 If you suffered injuries because of a dog owner’s negligence, contact a law firm and speak to an attorney.
 They can quickly assess your claim and determine if you are able to recover compensation for any injuries or financial damage caused in the dog bite accident.

-An experienced lawyer will be able to ensure you receive full compensation for your harms and losses.
+An experienced personal injury lawyer will be able to ensure you receive full compensation for your harms and losses.

 Christopher Dixon and the team of St. Louis dog bite lawyers at the Dixon Injury Firm know that even the most minor dog bites can leave behind lasting or permanent mental or emotional distress in victims.
 Our lawyers are committed to making sure that you are compensated for your harm and are also protected from the negligent dog owner’s insurance company during this vulnerable time.